EthanSLin/portfolio/README.md

 As a data enthusiast with a strong educational foundation in data management and statistics, I thrive on crafting data-driven stories.
 Drawing from my experience writing short stories for the Vertigo Literary Magazine, I understand the power of storytelling in its many forms.
 Proficient in Python and SQL, I unravel insights from complex datasets and bring them to life through impactful visualizations.
 With a passion for problem-solving and effective communication, I'm excited to engage with innovative teams and contribute to data-driven decision-making.

-Hard skills: Python, SQL, Excel, Java, Tableau
+Hard skills: Python, SQL, Excel, Tableau, Java

 Phone: (669) 226-8294